Blog

 Why is reference data management important?

 Both volumes of data and opportunities to use it effectively grow through rapidly evolving and maturing technologies.
-That means data increasingly has an operational impact on organizations— the day-to-day running of businesses, charities, educational institutions, and other establishments would be extremely difficult - if not impossible - without it.
+That means data increasingly has an operational impact on organizations.
+Effective reference data management ensures day-to-day operations across businesses, charities, educational institutions, and other establishments continue without disruption.

-With the increasing volumes of transactional data, the importance of reference data is growing too.
-Without reference data management, we would have difficulty organizing and sharing common information about millions of products and services.
-We would even have difficulty determining the correct locations for delivery of those products and services.
+With the increasing volumes of transactional data, the importance of reference data management is growing too.
+Without it , we would have difficulty organizing and sharing common information about millions of products and services.
+We would even have difficulty determining the correct locations for the delivery of those products and services, especially in the context of enterprise data governance.

 Why reference data management matters